viebel/klipse/README.md

 # Supported languages

-- JavaScript: evaluation is done with the javascript function `eval` and pretty printing of the result is done with [pretty-format](https://github.com/thejameskyle/pretty-format)
+- JavaScript: evaluation is done with the JavaScript function `eval` and pretty printing of the result is done with [pretty-format](https://github.com/thejameskyle/pretty-format)
 - Clojure[Script]: evaluation is done with [Self-Hosted Clojurescript](http://swannodette.github.io/2015/07/29/clojurescript-17)
 - Ruby: evaluation is done with [Opal](http://opalrb.com/)
 - C++: evaluation is done with [JSCPP](https://github.com/felixhao28/JSCPP)